VSUrhuel/Mabolo-Dormitory-System/README.md

 ## Acknowledgements

-We would like to acknowledge the following individuals and projects for their contributions to this project:
+I would like to acknowledge the following individuals for their contributions to this project:

-- [Sir Jomari Barera](https://github.com/infinityweaver) and Ma'am Jonah Maaghop for their guidance and tips to become this project sucessfull.
+- Sir [Jomari Barera](https://github.com/infinityweaver) and Ma'am Jonah Maaghop for their guidance and tips to become this project sucessfull.

 ## Developer Credits